ppy/osu-wiki/news/2022-10-05-new-featured-artist-tokyo-meltimelt.md

 Whether you're in the mood for soft ballads or impactful guitar/synth solos, [**Tokyo.MeltiMelt**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/308) has you covered.
 Load up any of our pre-timed beatmap templates in the editor and let your circle-clicking brain do the rest.

-Our next Featured Artist is a modern classic, especially well-known by anyone who stalks scoreposts.
+Our next Featured Artist is a modern classic, especially well known by anyone who stalks scoreposts.
 The [@osugame Twitter](https://twitter.com/osugame) is where you'll hear about Saturday's release, so do what needs to be done.

 Stay tuned.